fabianfallasmoya/pineapple_efficientdet/readme.md

 The pytorch re-implement of the official [EfficientDet](https://github.com/google/automl/tree/master/efficientdet) with SOTA performance in real time, original paper link: <https://arxiv.org/abs/1911.09070>

-## Having troubles training?
-I might train it for you

-If you have troubles training a dataset, and if you are willing to share your dataset with the public or it's open already, post it on Issues with `help wanted` tag, I might try to help train it for you, if I'm free, which is not guaranteed.

-Requirements:

-1. The total number of the image of the dataset should not be larger than 10K, capacity should be under 5GB, and it should be free to download, i.e. baiduyun.

-2. The dataset should be in the format of this repo.

-3. If you post your dataset in this repo, it is open to the world.
-So PLEASE DO NOT upload your confidential datasets!

-4. If the datasets are against the law or invade one's privacy, feel free to contact me to delete it.

-5. Most importantly, you can't demand me to train unless I wanted to.

-I'll post the trained weights in this repo along with the evaluation result.

-Hope it help whoever wants to try efficientdet in pytorch.

 ## Performance

 ## Pretrained weights and benchmark